antonin-lebrard/old_archillect_wallpaper/README.md

 The temporary path of the image will be %APPDATA%\ArchillectWallpaper\tmp.jpg

-Better version (and multi platform) here : https://github.com/antonin-lebrard/archillect-wallpaper/
+Multi platform (but not in tray) version here : https://github.com/antonin-lebrard/archillect-wallpaper/